redpesk-core/afb-cmake-modules/docs/dev_guide/project-architecture.md

 Similarly, when a file whose extension is `.cmake` is found, the directory in which that file resides is also added to the CMake project.

+**NOTE** In case you have a `.cmake` file located in a folder that you do not want to include in the CMake project.
+You can add a `_` in front of the folder name to exclude it from the CMake project.